dgilmore/DNA_ENCODER/README.md

 * This file first maps the user supplied DNA sequence to its complimentary strand.
 From there it loops through the sequence 4 characters at a time, converting the 4 char chunks into binary strings.
 Once in binary form, the string is converted to a decimal value and lastly mapped to its ascii character.

 * Because of lack of time, I assumed that users would only enter proper DNA sequences in Capital letter form.

+## App.js
+* This file has the menu and menu logic.
+I supplied a pretty simplistic routing routine for this small of a project.

 ## What I didn't get accomplished